lidofinance/lido-ethereum-sdk/examples/rewards/README.md

 }
 ```

-### Get rewards accrued with the latest stETH token rebase for the chosen account
+### Get rewards accrued with the latest stETH token rebase for the particular account

 [Implementation example](./src/lastEvent.ts)